MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - Visible
     - ON/OFF Toggle
 - In-world Item
-    - Dropdown list of all avaliable Items
+    - Dropdown list of all available Items
 - Customize Purchase Dialog Position
     - ON/OFF Toggle
-    - If ON, Purchase Diaglog Position is avaliable
+    - If ON, Purchase Dialog Position is available
         - Vector(X,Y,Z)
 - UI Property
     - Trigger